Business models have been around for years in one form or another. How can their use support those considering business transformation or outsourcing?

 Recent Developments

-One of the aspects that is different and new is the development of the infrastructure necessary to support eCommerce [Ref 2].
-Many of the long dreamed-of tools are now easily available.
-This has transformed the ease and speed with which inter-connected networks and alliances can be assembled and made to work.
-This has the down-side of eroding competitive barriers at a terrifying rate.
-There is a premium on agility and speed of delivery.
 Latest thinking emphasises not who is the first to market, but who is the first to get the business model right.
 The market punishes those who launch without the ability to deliver.
-The ability to be first to succeed is greatly enhanced by drawing on the capability of partners who have already solved critical issues.
-Links can be built for one product / service offering.
+You can improve the odds of your being the first to succeed by drawing on the capability of partners who have already solved critical issues.
+Many start by building links for one product / service offering.
 Should the partner prove themselves capable, they can win a greater share of the available business.
-In a connected world it is no good being an exceptional island; contribution to the winning team is what is valued.
+In a connected world it is no good being an exceptional island; being picked by the winning team is what is valued.

 The influence of technological change is vast.
-A recent study reported the following for local government’s transaction costs [Ref 3]:
+A recent study reported the following for local government’s transaction costs:4

 £8.62 Face to face